 On July 28, 2023, the Michigan Supreme Court made a groundbreaking ruling that transformed premises liability cases.
 In the notable cases of Kandil-Elsayed v.
 F & E Oil, Inc. and Pinsky v.
 Kroger, the Court overturned the long-standing “open and obvious” doctrine and reviewed the standard on which premises liability cases are decided.
 The Court held that a premise plaintiff must still establish the four elements of a negligent claim: duty, breach, causation, and damages.
-While the question of whether a defendant owes a duty to the plaintiff is a legal question for the court to decide, the breach of that duty is a factual question that the jury must determine.
-This decision marks a significant departure from the previous belief that the obvious nature of a hazard absolves property owners of any responsibility.
+While whether a defendant owes a duty to the plaintiff is a legal question for the court to decide, the breach of that duty is a factual question that the jury must determine.
+This decision marks a significant departure from the previous belief that the apparent nature of a hazard absolves property owners of any responsibility.
 Instead, it introduces the concept of shared responsibility or comparative negligence when evaluating claims.

 How the Michigan Supreme Court’s Recent Ruling Redefines Premises Liability and the ‘Open and Obvious’ Doctrine